-In the past 4 months, we’ve battled big waves together, dodged a flying cleat together, worked through blinding fog together, searched for “bagel shops” together, and shared roughly a bazillion meals, and laughs, and worries together.
+In the past four months, we’ve battled big waves together, dodged a flying cleat together, worked through blinding fog together, searched for “bagel shops” together, and shared roughly a bazillion meals, and laughs, and worries together.
 Today was our last day of cruising with them.
 The rest of our Loop will be awesome we’re sure, but it won’t be the same.
 We’re sure of that as well.

 Mr. Moseley once wisely advised Mrs. Hughes—long before they got married and had all that awkwardness over “wifely duties” and the reception location—that “The business of life is making memories.”
 We always will treasure our memories of traveling on America’s Great Loop with Brent and Karen Bazar.